joytou/github-profile/log.md

    - Added the more examples in the web home page.
    - Added some screenshot for listing example in README.md file.
  - ### Improve:
-   - Redeced the file size, speed up page loading.
+   - Reduced the file size, speed up page loading.
  - ### Fix:
    - Fixed the bug that iframe link can't be open and the wrong target.